berndab/neural_network/README.md

 ## Neural Network Model Predictive Performance Analysis

-The model training testing module used variables to set the configuration parameters that change the configuration of the features data used to train and test the neural network model and changed the parameters used to create the neural network.
+The model training testing module used variables to configuration data included to train and test the neural network model It also used valiable to set parameters used to create the neural network model.

 These variable were used to change the configuration of the test data set used for training and testing the neural network model
 * Feature Bucketing Parameters